Vgr255/Nightmare/Walkthrough/Part 4 - Sector 5 and Wall Market.md

 Head up through the hole in the gate, and turn the red valve right in front of you.
 You'll see a materia float down the stream.
 But HURRY!
 It'll disappear eventually.
 It's Thief, which is Steal.
 Our most useful Materia yet.
+If you wait a bit more, Steal+ and Speed+ (Increases dexterity). eventually come floating.

 You see, almost all bosses have stuff to steal.
 The Steal is SO much more useful than the drop.
 But the steal rate is... rather low.
 About 5-20%,